 Jane E. Kirtley is the Silha Professor of Media Ethics and Law at the Hubbard School of Journalism and Mass Communication at the University of Minnesota.
 She is also Director of The Silha Center for the Study of Media Ethics and Law and is an affiliated faculty member at the University of Minnesota Law School.

 Prof. Kirtley was a Fulbright Scholar teaching U.S. media law and media ethics at the University of Latvia’s Law Faculty in Riga during Spring 2016.
-She was a Pulitzer Prize juror in 2015, and serves on the ABA’s Standing Committee on the Silver Gavel Awards for Media and the Arts.
+She was a Pulitzer Prize juror in 2015, and served on the ABA’s Standing Committee on the Silver Gavel Awards for Media and the Arts from 2017 to 2020.

 Jeffrey Cunard, managing partner of the Washington, D.C. office, leads the firm’s corporate intellectual property, information technology and e-commerce practices.
 He has broad experience in transactions, including software and technology licenses, joint ventures, mergers and acquisitions, and outsourcing arrangements.
 Mr. Cunard’s practice also encompasses copyright litigation.
 He is an internationally recognized practitioner in the field of the Internet and cyberlaw, a member of the firm’s Cybersecurity & Data Privacy practice, and advises in U.S. and international media and telecommunications law, including privatizations and regulatory advice.